ShivSwamiAI/introduction-reinforcement-learning/README.md

 MIT License

-Copyright for portions are held by Denny Britz as part of https://github.com/dennybritz/reinforcement-learning abd other portions are held by Microsoft as part of https://www.edx.org/course/reinforcement-learning-explained-0 .
+Copyright for some portions are held by Denny Britz as part of https://github.com/dennybritz/reinforcement-learning and other portions are held by Microsoft as part of https://www.edx.org/course/reinforcement-learning-explained-0

 Copyright (c) 2016 Denny Britz Copyright (c) 2018 Microsoft